 Overview of Disney World in the Summer

-Summer is the classic season for theme parks as lots of froggies visit during this hoppin' time.
+Summer is the classic season for theme parks, as many frogs visit during this hoppin' time.
 If your frog family is also making the leap, you'll want to plan ahead to maximize your time.

 Summer Crowds at Disney World

-Summer is when students of all ages are off from school and is prime vacation season.
-It is one of the busiest times to visit besides Thanksgiving and Christmas time.
+Summer is when students of all ages are off from school.
+In other words, summer is prime vacation season.
+It is one of the busiest times to visit, besides Thanksgiving and Christmas.
 There will be no avoiding the summer crowds, with peak crowds hoppening during the week of the Fourth of July.
-With so many frogs visiting during this time of year, a trip to Disney World requires a little more planning and expectations, but don't worry — a magical trip is still toadally do-able!
+With so many frogs visiting during this time of year, a trip to Disney World requires a little more planning and expectations, but don't worry — a magical trip is still toadally doable!

-The good news is that park hours are typically longer in the summer to help with the crowds, so we highly recommend getting there early, taking a break in the afternoon and then coming back to the parks in the evenings for as long as your little ones can handle it.
+The good news is that park hours are typically longer in the summer to help with the crowds.
+We highly recommend getting there early (if staying on-site, take advantage of Early Theme Park Entry!), taking a break in the afternoon and then coming back to the parks in the evenings for as long as your little ones can handle it.
 If your family members aren't early birds, an alternative option is to take advantage of the later extended park hours when crowd levels really drop off.
+For example, EPCOT usually stays open until 11 p.m. on select nights.
+Use our summer park plan as a guide!

-Be sure to check our Crowd Calendar for daily crowd levels and recommended parks, especially do so if you are visiting Disney World during the summer.
+Be sure to check our Crowd Calendar for daily crowd levels and recommended parks, especially if you are visiting Disney World during the summer.
+If the day is highlighted red, expect the highest number of crowds.

 Summer Weather at Disney World

-I won't sugarcoat this — it's HOT in the summer.
-Temperatures have an average high in the 90s with high humidity.
-Packing the essentials, such as sunscreen, sunglasses and lightweight clothing, is a must as one of the ways to beat the heat.
-You'll want to make sure to drink more water than you think, especially if you're not used to such humidity, and take lots of A/C breaks.
+I won't sugarcoat this—it's HOT in the summer.
+Temperatures average in the 90s with high humidity.
+Packing the essentials, such as sunscreen, sunglasses and lightweight clothing, is a must to beat the heat.
+You'll also want to drink more water and stay hydrated.
+Bringing in your own water bottles can help you save some cash.
+Just make sure they're not glass!
+Take (in a show) and lots of A/C breaks with The Hall of Presidents or Mickey's PhilharMagic!

 Summer Events at Disney World